SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 ..
 FIXME: the note about variadic parameters requiring a name is tracked by rdar://16535434.
    Remove this note if and when that Radar is fixed.

+..
+QUESTION: should I be using names.sort or sort(names)?

+..
+QUESTION: is "reversed" the right name to use here? it's a backwards sort, not a reversed version of the original array

 This syntax provides a way to write an inline version of the ``backwards`` function shown in the earlier example: